INTRODUCTION TO WESTLAKE

 The scandal and surrounding culture of misconduct inspired the films Cellular, Crash, and Direct Action (all 2004), and Rampart (2011); the television series The Shield; and a video game, Grand Theft Auto: San Andreas (2004).

-Although the population of Westlake isn’t often characterized as being especially diverse, this has more to do with our the manner in which diversity is typically measured.
-There are, after all, sizable populations of Chujes, Quichés, Q’anjob’als, and Zapotecs but because all of those nations are historically located of what’s now called the Rio Grande, they’re not counted by the census as Native Americans — which according to the census only comprise 2% of Westlake’s population.
+Although the population of Westlake isn’t often characterized as being especially diverse, this has more to do with the manner in which diversity is typically measured.
+There are, after all, sizable populations of Chujes, Quichés, Q’anjob’als, and Zapotecs but because all of those nations are historically located south of what’s now called the Rio Grande, they’re not counted by the census as Native Americans — which according to the census only comprise 2% of Westlake’s population.
 Meanwhile, 29% of Westlake residents self-identify exclusively as white (69% identify as being Latino of any race).
 About 20% of Westlake’s residents identify as being Asian or Pacific Islander (mostly Korean or Filipino), and only 5% identify as black.
-The Westlake population is also 68% foreign born so it’s also, in at least one sense, a rather cosmopolitan place.
+The Westlake population is also 68% foreign-born so it’s also, in at least one sense, a rather cosmopolitan place.

 The densely populated neighborhood has long been in need of better housing but for whatever reason, in Westlake, most of those new homes are being built within choking distance of the 110 by Geoff Palmer.
-Near the former site of the Dome Village, there’s a rash-like cluster of faux-Italian/faux-mixed use (the commercial levels seem always to be empty) buildings that look Israeli settlements designed by someone raised in an outlet mall.
+Near the former site of the Dome Village, there’s a rash-like cluster of faux-Italian/faux-mixed use (the commercial levels seem always to be empty) buildings that look like Israeli settlements designed by someone raised in an outlet mall.
 A disturbing hallmark of Palmer’s buildings are their anti-human touches: death row gangways allow the buildings’ black-lunged and brake-dust-fed tenants to avoid interacting at street level, window-ledge spike strips urge the weary to move along, and worst of all, signage written in Papyrus.

 Not all housing in Westlake is sub-standard — I’ve actually been inside some rather nice apartments in the Nob Hill Tract of Rampart Village neighborhood and there are many more beautiful Victorians and Craftsman homes, and converted hotels than are covered here — but almost as big of a draw for me is the dining scene, which leans heavily toward Salvadoran and various Mexican cuisines.